Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 Forget the days getting longer and the temperatures rising.
 You know spring is on the way because your allergies are suddenly activated.

 Are you one of the nearly 18 million American adults who suffer from hay fever, or allergic rhinitis?
-If so, you've likely tried every prescription, steroid, and nasal spray on the shelf in an attempt to get your symptoms under control.
+If so, you've likely tried every prescription, steroid, and nasal spray on the shelf in an attempt to get your symptoms under control during allergy season.

 Chances are, you already rely on your ultrasonic humidifier to maintain your home's relative humidity levels and keep your sinuses clear and moist.
 Why not amplify these effects by diffusing a few soothing drops of oil into your room?